-Summary:

-The B&O tax rate for manufacturers of commercial airplanes or commercial airplane components is reduced from 0.484 percent to 0.4235 percent effective October 1, 2005, and to 0.2904 percent effective July 1, 2007 (or upon commencement of final assembly of a super-efficient airplane, whichever is later).
+Summary of Substitute Bill: The B&O tax rate for manufacturers and retailers of commercial airplanes or commercial airplane components is reduced from 0.484 percent to 0.4235 percent effective October 1, 2005, and to 0.2904 percent effective July 1, 2007 (or upon commencement of final assembly of a super-efficient airplane, whichever is later).
+The rate reverts to 0.484 percent if final assembly does not commence by December 31, 2007.

-A manufacturer of commercial airplanes or commercial airplane components may claim a credit against the B&O tax for preproduction development expenditures.
+A manufacturer of commercial airplanes or commercial airplane components may claim a credit against B&O tax for preproduction development expenditures.
 The credit is equal to 1.5 percent multiplied by the amount of eligible expenditures.
 Preproduction development includes research, design, and engineering activities performed in relation to the development of a product, product line, model, or model derivative, including prototype development, testing, and certification.
 Any credits earned before July 1, 2005, may be carried forward and used after July 1, 2005, but may not be used before then.

-A manufacturer of commercial airplanes may claim a credit against the B&O tax for investment related to computer software and hardware acquired between July 1, 1995, and the effective date of this act, and used primarily for the digital design and development of commercial airplanes.
+A manufacturer of commercial airplanes or commercial airplane components may claim a credit against B&O tax for investment related to computer software and hardware acquired between July 1, 1995, and the effective date of this bill, and used primarily for the digital design and development of commercial airplanes.
 The credit is equal to the purchase price of these items, multiplied by 8.44 percent.
 This credit is limited to \$10 million per calendar year and \$20 million total for each eligible person.